automateps/AutomatePS/Docs/Connect-AMServer.md

 ```

 ## DESCRIPTION
-Connect-AMServer gathers connection information for AutoMate Enterprise, and tests authentication.
+Connect-AMServer gathers connection information for Automate, and tests authentication.
 This module supports connecting to multiple servers at once.

 ## EXAMPLES